 A widget of scrolling headlines (pictured right) and breaking Wisconsin news that was hosted on over 80 websites during the peak of coverage.
 This widget has been viewed over 2.5 million times.

-Three roundup blogs the Wisconsin labor struggle in context.
+TMC commissioned and published three round-up blogs placing the Wisconsin labor struggle in context.
 Blogs were reprinted at over 30 sites.

 The UpTake quickly coordinated live video coverage of the protests that featured reporters from fellow TMC members.
 This livestream was some of the only regular video coming out of Madison, and was so popular that it crashed Livestream’s servers during the largest protests in Wisconsin.
 The UpTake and GritTV also partnered to produce programming that aired on FreeSpeechTV.